The many faces of personal loans, but which is right for you?

 In very simple terms, all loans provide you with a sum of money which you pay back through instalments over a pre-agreed period of time.
 Most loans are fixed period loans; for example, you need to have repaid the loan in full by a specific date, whereas a line of credit such as an overdraft or credit card can be indefinite.
 The money you borrow will accrue interest, which you will also need to pay; this is known as the Annual Percentage Rate (APR).

-Here are the different types of personal loans you need to consider including some of the important terminology you need to be familiar with.
+Here are the different types of personal loans you need to consider including some of the important terminologies you need to be familiar with.

 There are two main groups of personal loans: fixed interest rate and variable interest rate.
 In most cases, variable interest is applied to a revolving line of credit like a credit card, while traditional loans have fixed interest rates.
 Regardless of which you choose, make sure you understand the interest rates attached to the loan are and how much you will be paying back overall.

 A variable rate loan is so-called because the interest you pay will vary over time.
 The interest rate is set by the banks and is likely to rise and fall to some degree during your loan period, so the interest rate you pay when you take the loan out may not be the same the following month.
 Variable-rate loans are often advertised with a lower APR than fixed-rate loans as they are prone to fluctuation, but some may include a cap which limits how much your interest rate can change during the loan.
 These loans are often better for shorter repayment term as interest rates are unlikely to change dramatically in the short term.

 The majority of personal loans are fixed-rate, meaning the interest rate you pay will not change during the loan period.
 These loans are sometimes called instalment loans as your monthly payments (instalments) are consistent.
 For people who want predictability and consistency over a longer-term, a fixed-rate loan is often the preferred option as you don’t have to worry about the payment amount changing month to month.